-When the Canon EOS 5D Mark II was still in its prime, I waited with baited breath for the release of the Mark III and when it finally came, I was personally very disappointed.
-I tried and tried to match the image quality of the Mark II but simply couldn’t.
+When the Canon EOS 5D Mark II was still in its prime, I waited with baited breath for the release of the Mark III.
+When it finally came, I was personally very disappointed.
+I tried and tried to match the image quality of the Mark II but simply couldn't.

-There were some things I liked about it such as the design that was similar to the original 7D and the fact that the menu was very “familiar”.
-However, when I got home to process the images from the 5D Mark II and Mark III, I still noticed a huge difference and was again, very disappointed.
+There were some things I liked about it such as the design that was similar to the original 7D and the fact that the menu was very "familiar".
+However, when I got home to process the images from the 5D Mark II and Mark III, I still noticed a huge difference.
+Again, I was very disappointed.

 So what does all this mean?

-Well, the arrival of the new EOS 5D Mark IV is now imminent and Canon are set to announce the specs and release date this month (August 2016).
+Well, the arrival of the new EOS 5D Mark IV is now imminent.
+Canon are set to announce the specs and release date this month (August 2016).
 But is it too little too late?